 GNU Octave does NOT provide official Linux package.
 While Octave in Ubuntu main repositories is always old, volunteers maintain the latest package in different formats.
 In this tutorial, you may find your favorite method to install it in Ubuntu.

+Option 1.
 Install GNU Octave via Flatpak package

 Some of the software contributors maintain GNU Octave for Linux in Flatpak, which can be considered official Linux package.